Trump ramps up Mexico wall row with speech, border visit

 Trump's plans for a national address at 9.00pm on Tuesday (10.00am Singapore time on Wednesday) and a trip to the actual border on Thursday signal he wants to force an end to the impasse with congressional Democrats refusing to fund his wall project.

-The events - giving Trump the national stage against two very different backdrops - follow his threats to bypass Congress by invoking emergency powers to order wall construction.
+The events - giving Trump the national stage against two very different backdrops - give him a chance to try to seize the narrative.

 Those powers would in theory allow Trump to seek alternative funding for the wall and possibly free him to reopen parts of the federal government shut down as part of his row with Congress.